haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   :switch:`--lines-average`
     Report the average number of code lines in subprogram bodies, task bodies, entry bodies and statement sequences in package bodies.
-The metric is computed and reported for the whole set of processed Ada sources only.

   :switch:`--no-lines-average`
     Do not report the average number of code lines in subprogram bodies, task bodies, entry bodies and statement sequences in package bodies.

+  :switch:`--lines-spark`
+    Report the number of lines written in SPARK.

+  :switch:`--no-lines-spark`
+    Do not report the number of lines written in SPARK.

   .. _Syntax_Metrics_Control: